godoio/Discord_Download/README.md

 You will get the steps to follow and install Discord app on your linux machine!

+Also, change the [YOUR_DISCORD_VERSION] to the version you have downloaded.

 For any issues in the download and installation raise the issue!